toubkal winter sun rising over a ridgeline

 • Day 3

 Today will be a warm up to get us prepared for the climb ahead.
-From the village we will climb up the valley to a col called Tizi n’Mzik at 2500m.
+From the refuge we will climb up the valley to a col called Tizi n’Ougane that sits between Mount Toubkal and Ouanoukrim at 3750m.

-The track is steep, rocky and snow covered so it will provide a good impression of what we will face in the coming days.
+The track meanders in switchbacks across steep, rocky grounds that is snow covered, so it will provide a good impression of what we will face in the coming days.
 This will be a good opportunity to try out your crampons provided the conditions are suitable.
-We return to Imlil in the afternoon.
+We return to the refuge for lunch and have a relaxed afternoon preparing for our early morning the following day.

 • Hiking time: 4 - 5 hours